Abernathy Field Station

 The Admission offices at W&J are inside the Admission House, located on Wheeling Street in Washington.
 The Admission House is a beautiful, Victorian-style mansion built in 1894.
 Although converted into many offices, much of the original décor and architectural integrity has been restored and is intact.
 Learn more about admission to W&J

 The Barron P. McCune Alumni House is another Victorian-style home that the College acquired in 1989.

 The Department of Campus & Public Safety is located in part of historic Old Main, facing the Rossin Campus Center.

 The Clark Family Library houses an open collection that includes more than 200,000 items in print, microfilm, audio and video formats.

 Davis Memorial Hall

 Built in 1848 as a family mansion, and remodeled by the College in 1947 for academic purposes, this building houses the Department of English staff.

 Dieter-Porter Life Sciences Building, or DP, is home to the Biology and Psychology departments.
-Students use the laboratories to conduct research projects.
-The greenhouse on the third floor allows students to research in an experimental space.

 Henry Athletic Complex